Balhau/codeinjs/README.md

 The code is also documented in a standard way so you can generate the respective html by installing the [jsdoc](https://www.npmjs.com/package/jsdoc) node package

       npm install jsdoc

+After the installation you can create documentation for the classes you want by typing

+      jsdoc src/morse.js -d documentation

+this will generate the documentation in html format under the folder named *documentation*